Okoi Arikpo: Early life and political career

-“Meanwhile, the OAU Council of Ministers meeting in Kinshasa began on September 4 and lasted till September 11, 1967.
+"Meanwhile, the OAU Council of Ministers meeting in Kinshasa began on September 4 and lasted till September 11, 1967.
 The Council meeting normally prepares the agenda for the Heads of State meeting.
-Okoi Arikpo, Gowon's External Affairs minister had a short but firm mandate for the preparatory meeting: ‘Under no circumstances allow the Nigerian crisis to appear on the agenda for the OAU Summit.’
+Okoi Arikpo, Gowon's External Affairs minister had a short but firm mandate for the preparatory meeting: 'Under no circumstances allow the Nigerian crisis to appear on the agenda for the OAU Summit.'
 To back up his mandate, Arikpo would cite Article II (2) of the OAU Charter, which states that member states should not interfere in the internal affairs of other members unless invited to do so.
 He also insisted that Nigeria was not keen to invite the mediation of a third party.
-Gowon also mandated Arikpo to stage a walk-out from the Summit should the matter, by any means, appear on the agenda or be mentioned during the Summit’’.
+Gowon also mandated Arikpo to stage a walk-out from the Summit should the matter, by any means, appear on the agenda or be mentioned during the Summit".

-“The pivotal role that the Ministry of External Affairs was able to play in the foreign policy decision-making system was also due to the sort of leadership that the Commissioner for External Affairs was able to provide.
+"The pivotal role that the Ministry of External Affairs was able to play in the foreign policy decision-making system was also due to the sort of leadership that the Commissioner for External Affairs was able to provide.
 Dr. Okoi Arikpo, who was the Commissioner, was a respected politician and an able administrator.
 His steady and competent leadership earned respect and support of the career diplomats who dominated the Ministry of External affairs.
-Arikpo’s ability to work effectively with the career diplomats was also enhanced by his cautious and moderate foreign policy approach shared by the career diplomats.
-The effective and competent manner in which Arikpo and the Ministry of Foreign Affairs that he headed managed Nigeria’s international relations during the Civil War period and the immediate Post- War period showed that Gowon’s Government was correct in allowing the Ministry to have clear primacy in the foreign decision making system.
-During the Civil War, the Ministry was able to help Nigeria to develop new vital relationships with East European (Military weapons from the Soviet Union and other East European countries) were very important in helping the Nigeria Military extinguish the succession of Biafra) while still maintaining adequate relationships with the traditional friendly countries of the West’’.
+Arikpo's ability to work effectively with the career diplomats was also enhanced by his cautious and moderate foreign policy approach shared by the career diplomats.
+The effective and competent manner in which Arikpo and the Ministry of Foreign Affairs that he headed managed Nigeria's international relations during the Civil War period and the immediate Post- War period showed that Gowon's Government was correct in allowing the Ministry to have clear primacy in the foreign decision making system.
+During the Civil War, the Ministry was able to help Nigeria to develop new vital relationships with East European (Military weapons from the Soviet Union and other East European countries) were very important in helping the Nigeria Military extinguish the seccession of Biafra) while still maintaining adequate relationships with the traditional friendly countries of the West".